-BK: Well listen, it’s like I said earlier.
+BK: Well listen, like I said earlier.
 Everybody’s family in a sense.
-It’s great, you know.
-It’s a really unique situation, unique being here as long as we have been here.
-And I don’t see, like yourselves, I don’t see people as customers, I see them as friends.
-But, like I said, but I’m feeling now the tightness where it’s getting harder and harder.
-That, I’ve got to raise my prices, and that kind of bothers me a little bit, because I’m getting it from all ends, all sides.
-And it’s tough.
-Even the insurance companies, you know, they raised my insurance because the museum opened across the street, the Tribute Museum.
-So they raised my insurance for terrorism.
-You know?
-It’s just, like, you can’t win!
+It’s great.
+It’s really unique being here as long as we have been here.
+And I don’t see people as customers, I see them as friends.
+But I’m feeling now the tightness where it’s getting harder and harder.
+It’s tough.
+Even the insurance companies, they raised my insurance because the museum opened across the street, the Tribute Museum.
+So they raised my insurance.
 You can’t win.
-So it’s just like, how much, you know, how much can I charge for eggs?
+So it’s like, how much can I charge for an egg?
 Right?

 MDN: Billy is putting his finger to his mouth indicating to be quiet!

 BK: Yeah!…But it was great!
-It was great.
-And like I say, you know, it’s a unique situation where you have, you know, everybody comes here from the bum in the street, technically, to the mayor of New York, to celebrities to the person who, you know, works in an office job.
-And that’s what it is.
-And the biggest compliment I get is from people from like, overseas who make it a point of coming here.
-And they come here once and they’ll stay uptown the next time they come to New York or whatever it is, but they always make a point of coming back to George’s.
+It’s a unique situation.
+Everybody comes here from the bum in the street, to the mayor of New York, to celebrities to the person who works in an office job.
+And the biggest compliment I get is from people from overseas who make it a point of coming here.
+And then they come here once and they’ll stay uptown the next time they come to New York or whatever it is, but they always make a point of coming back to George’s.

 BK: All, almost every one of them.
 Yeah, the place to eat, top 5 places in New York.
 Yeah.
-All the time.
 That’s how people find us.
 And it’s their word of mouth that pushes it, not us.
 I don’t pay for anything like that, or, you know.
 Us being here as long as we have, us running it like the way we’ve been running it.
 It’s a unique situation.
-It really is.

-ER: I wanna hear about the opening when you re-opened.
+ER: Okay, I wanna hear about the opening when you re-opened.

 BK: It was like a celebration in a sense.
 We tried to do a soft opening first so we could get the kinks out in the systems and you know.